Tree Fertilization

 What Causes Iron Deficiency in Trees?

-Chlorosis is usually more common in urban landscapes because residential soils are usually compact, lack organic matter, and sprinkler systems are often programmed improperly causing over watering or too frequent of watering.
+Chlorosis is usually more common in urban landscapes because residential soils are usually compact, lack organic matter, and sprinkler systems are often programmed improperly causing overwatering or too frequent watering.
 The trees that are most susceptible to suffering from iron chlorosis are typically non-native plant species like oaks and red maples.
-These trees are native to the east coast and are not native to Colorado.
+These trees are native to the East Coast and are not native to Colorado.
 This makes them very sensitive to our high pH soils and iron chlorosis is a common problem in our urban landscapes.

 Organic Tree and Shrub Fertilization Prices*